segmentio/segment-docs/src/connections/destinations/catalog/moloco-rmp/index.md

 As page_id has a higher priority, **Page Identifier Token** will be ignored if page_id is passed

-Here’s an example of **Page Identifier Token** that could be tracked in a mobile app.
+Here’s an example of a Page Identifier Token that could be tracked in a mobile app.

 Say the input had the following schema: